Thursday, December 31, 2009

 Hey Leslie,

-you should also be putting the sweaters in an old pillowcase or lingerie bag..I prefer the pillowcase.
+I felt sweaters on a regular basis for my Etsy shop and I have a helpful hint for you and your followers.
+You are right to sep colors and you should also be putting the sweaters in an old pillowcase or lingerie bag..I prefer the pillowcase.
 Just imagine..for all the fibers you can wipe away..that much is also going out the rinse and will kill your machine motor eventually.
 Close up the pillowcase with a rubber band.
 I also keep my cashmeres sep from my wools..they are much more delicate and felt into pillowy clouds....divine!

 Happy Felting (technically 'fulling' is the correct term..I've been corrected by experts ;-)